foundry-rs/starknet-foundry/docs/src/starknet/account-import.md

     --type oz
 ```

-#### Passing Private Key in an Interactive, Obscured Mode
+#### Passing Private Key in an Interactive

-If you don't want to pass the private key in the command (because of visibility aspect), you can skip `--private-key` flag.
+If you don't want to pass the private key in the command (because of safety aspect), you can skip `--private-key` flag.
 You will be prompted to enter the private key in interactive mode.

 ```shell
 $ sncast \